You can still cast your vote even if you won't be able to get to the polling station on election day.

 You can apply to vote by post for a specific election, for a set period of time, or for all future elections.
 Please complete and return a postal vote application form.

 If you have registered for a postal vote you can't vote in person at a polling station.

 Find out what to do if your postal voting papers are lost or damaged.

 A proxy vote is when you arrange for someone to vote on your behalf.
 Any elector can request a proxy vote for a particular election as long as they give a reason.
-Please complete and return the proxy vote application form below.
+There are different forms depending on why you can't get to the polling station - find the right proxy vote application form here.

 If you have appointed a proxy to vote on your behalf you can still vote in person at your polling station, provided you vote before your proxy does.